shubhamgbhawar28310-del/StudyAI01/README.md

-# StudyAI - AI-Powered Study Assistant
+# Aivy - AI-Powered Study Assistant

 A comprehensive study management platform with AI assistance, featuring task management, flashcards, pomodoro timer, and more.